Former ONE Lightweight World Champion Shinya “Tobikan Judan” Aoki is considered one of the most best grapplers in the world.

 There is just no respite from Aoki’s grappling game.
 Opponents have to constantly be on the lookout for a possible submission from any position.
 Because Aoki is such a master at using all four of his limbs to his advantage, opponents often don’t see the finish coming.

-As Katsuhiko Nagata quickly found out, Aoki’s grappling chops were legitimate.
+As Katsuhiko Nagata quickly found out at DREAM 4 in 2008, Aoki’s grappling chops were legitimate.
 During one exchange on the ground, Aoki comfortably went to work as expected.
 After spending some time in mount pounding on Nagata, Aoki showed off his flexibility by snaking in his right foot across Nagata’s neck, completing the rare finishing move.